openenclave/openenclave/reproducible/README.md

 - creates the build user and directories, groups etc.

-- creates a nix expression for building openenclave via (shell.nix).
+- creates a nix expression for building openenclave via (openenclave-sdk.nix).

 - installs nix as the build user